"For several years I lived on the proceeds of the three novels I wrote as Edgar Box.

 - Ampe R. Sand / Dave Ahl Jr. / Zarf (Andrew Plotkin)

-- Anne Desclos, writer of The Histoire d'O (The Story of O), used the pseudonym Pauline Réage.
+- Anne Desclos, writer of Histoire d'O (Story of O), used the pseudonym Pauline Réage.
 Under another pen name for most of her novels, she was Dominique Aury (known for a demure, intellectual, and almost prudish persona).

 - Anne Rice, Anne Rampling, A.N.
-Roquelaure (Howard Allen O'Brien) note
+Roquelaure (Howard Allen O'Brien, Rice by marriage) note

-- Buronson (the name chosen for as a tribute to the American actor Charles Bronson, whose mustache he imitated), also known as Fumimura Shō, was born as Yoshiyuki Okamura.
+- Buronson (the name chosen both due to Rule of Cool and as a tribute to the American actor Charles Bronson, whose mustache he imitated), also known as Fumimura Shō, was born as Yoshiyuki Okamura.

 - Dr. Seuss, Theo.
 LeSieg (Theodor Seuss Geisel)